Fall 2026

 No Class November 7th or 28th

-Venice Arts’ Advanced Workshops are for students who have been studying in their chosen medium for at least two years.
-These workshops are for students dedicated to attending all 24 weeks (12 fall / 12 spring) in order to complete an impactful project and build their portfolios.
-New students may be asked to provide supplemental materials such as examples of work or proof of attendance in related arts programs.
+Venice Arts’ Advanced workshops are for youth who have been studying in their chosen medium for at least two years.
+These workshops are for learners dedicated to attending all 24 weeks (12 fall / 12 spring) in order to complete an impactful project and build their portfolios.

 Saturdays